-A comparative water and wastewater rate study for FY 2019-2020 was conducted by Ruffin Gray, Compliance Manager, Lakeland Water Utilities in December 2019.
-A more detailed comparison is available upon request through the City of Lakeland Finance Department.
-This study compared City rates to representative utilities throughout the State and included comparisons of both base and consumption rates for various customer classes.
-The City's rates compare favorably to other utilities.
-Surveyed residential rates (inside) for 10,000 gallons ranged from \$19.14 to \$96.18.
-The median rate surveyed was \$39.29.
-The City of Lakeland rate was \$33.95 (see table below).
-Surveyed industrial rates (inside) for 370,000 gallons ranged from \$598.23 to \$4,129.92; the City of Lakeland rate was \$910.53 (see table below).
+A comparative water rate study for FY 2020-2021 was conducted by Raftelis Financial Consultants, Inc. The study evaluated the City's wastewater rates throughout future fiscal years up to September 30, 2024.
+The results were presented to the City Commission on July 15, 2021 and completed on August 10, 2021.
+This study also compared City rates to representative utilities throughout the State and included comparisons of both base and consumption rates for various customer classes.
+The City's existing rates compare favorably to other utilities.
+Surveyed residential rates from Florida utilities for 10,000 gallons ranged from \$21.32 to \$94.96.
+The median rate surveyed was \$37.81.
+The City of Lakeland rate was \$34.83.
+However, Lakeland's monthly water service rates were determined to be inadequate to meet projected costs for fiscal years 2022 to 2024.
+It was recommended that the City apply a 2% annual increase to monthly water base charges and hydrant and fire protection fees.